Differentially Private Federated Learning: A Systematic Review: Introduction

 As show in Figure~\ref{fig: Taxonomy of DP-FL.}, our survey classifies differentially private federated learning based on two aspects: FL scenarios and DP models.
 In FL scenarios, we classify the works to Horizontal FL, Vertical FL and Transfer FL by the data partitioning setting.
 We have encompassed all scenarios of federated learning.
 Although the majority of works on differential privacy for FL has been conducted in the context of Horizontal FL, as more privacy issues are exposed in vertical FL and transfer FL~\cite{pasquini2021unleashing,jagielski2024students}, research on DP models in them is becoming increasingly important.
-In DP models, We discuss differentially private federated learning from a new perspective, specifically, We distinguish between (centralized) DP, LDP and shuffle model from the definition and privacy guarantee.
+In DP models, We discuss differentially private federated learning from a new perspective, specifically, We distinguish between DP, LDP and shuffle model from the definition and privacy guarantee, which sets us apart from previous classifications based on the presence of a centralized trusted server~\cite{zhang2023systematic,naseri2020local,yang2023privatefl,wei2021user}.
+We contend that their classification approach lacks precision.
+Federated learning is inherently a composite framework; for instance, in a cross-silo setting\footnote{According to the participating clients of FL, in cross-device setting, the number of clients is usually larger and consists of mobile devices.
+While clients are typically organizations or companies, and the number of clients is smaller in cross-silo setting~\cite{kairouz2021advances}.}, aside from a central server that aggregates model parameters, each client may also maintain a local server to manage data for training.
+Therefore, characterizing federated learning scenarios that lack a trusted central server for parameter aggregation solely as LDP is overly simplistic and inaccurate.
 While these models can generally be grouped under the broad spectrum of DP, there are strict distinctions when considering the specific definitions and privacy guarantee.
 The differentiation and relation between them will be described in detail in Section~\ref{subsec:Relation between DP, LDP and shuffle}.
 Rigorous differentiation of DP models in differentially private federated learning, based on the definitions and privacy guarantee, is of significant importance.
 It not only clarifies the protection subjects of different DP models but also enhances the understanding of various implementation methods associated with these DP models.
 For DP and shuffle model, we further categorize into sample level and client level based on the definition of neighboring datasets -- corresponding to the protected objects \footnote{The definition of neighboring datasets does not exist in LDP.}.

 In summary, our contributions are as follows: \begin{itemize} \item We have reviewed the definitions and guarantee of DP, LDP and shuffle model, summarize the relaxation and differentiation of them.
 And we have further summarized the commonly used properties of DP models, privacy loss composition mechanisms, and perturbation methods in differentially private federated learning.